 Resources on how to find local food:

-Gardens: Georgia Organics' video will help you begin to think about how you can grow some of your own food in a garden, given your space and time, and this guide was developed specifically for growing food with preschoolers, using containers or small spaces.
+Gardens: Georgia Organics' video will help you begin to think about how you can grow some of your own food in a garden, given your space and time.

 Our colleagues at the Public Health Law Center have recently developed a flier to help child care providers and other early childhood educators understand how Farm to Child Care strategies complement existing licensing, quality ratings, and best practices standards, here.